 A scalp hair transplant in Turkey is far more affordable than in the UK or Europe.
 The reason for it is the low surgical fees.
 Healthcare in Turkey is financed by taxes.
 Many clinics are subsidised, which has lowered the cost of hair transplants in the country.

 On average, the cost is three times lower than in the UK.
 That’s because there’s no price variation depending on how many grafts the patient needs for desired hair density.
-Medical tourists also get accommodation, transportation, and comprehensive aftercare services in their treatment package.
+Medical tourists also get accommodation, transportation, and comprehensive aftercare services in their treatment packages.

 Who Can Have Body Hair Transplant & Why